jasonsalas/Simple-game-AI/README.md

 # Simple game AI
-## A stupidly-simple "chasing" algoritm
+## A stupidly-simple "chasing" algorithm

 ### Overview
 This HTML5 game demonstrates a few techniques for web-based gaming: